SirJonthe/xun/README.md

 // [ ] xb:   ++*ptr
 // [ ] xb:   argc, argv
 // [ ] xb:   namespace
-// [ ] xcc:  Move file loading to XCC, and implement water-tight logic for preventing including the same file twice (xcc_parser carries array of compiled filesums)
 // [ ] xcc:  All fields in xcc_parser that reverts on success should really be part of xcc_parser_state, such as 'scopes', 'file', 'filesum'.

 ## Design